-energy changes.
-As seen interannually in the Pacific (Goddard and Philander, 2000; Fedorov et al., 2003; Fedorov, 2007; Brown and Fedorov, 2010), eastern basin SST is well correlated with the available potential energy of the basin as it succinctly quantifies changes in the zonal slope of the thermocline.
-Atl3 SST is well correlated with the available potential energy of the tropical Atlantic (8°S-8°N 60°W-15°E 0-400m) both seasonally (Burls et. al., 2011) and interannually - especially between the months of April to August and November to January (Burls et. al., 2012).
-Studies of tropical Atlantic upper ocean energetics (Burls et. al. 2011, 2012) have shown that changes in the available potential energy of the tropical Atlantic are primarily driven by zonal wind power fluctuations.
-Forcing available potential energy changes, fluctuations in tropical Atlantic zonal wind power are therefore seen to lead SST anomalies in the eastern Atlantic by 1-4 months.
-Extending the domain over which APE is evaluated from the equatorial region (3°S-3°N) to include the tropical domain (8°S-8°N) reduces the most important processes governing APE variability down to one domain (Burls et. al. 2011, see their Figures 4 and 5.
-For the equatorial domain changes in APE are controlled not only by wind power fluctuations but also by anomalous processes acting at the boundaries as transients enter and exit the domain).
-As a result, wind power acting between 8°N-8°S is a better predictor for anomalous Atl3 SST than wind power between 3°N-3°S (Fig. 2).
-The meridional extent of the tropical domain chosen as 8°S-8°N is deemed large enough to encompass the wind forced region over which seasonal buoyancy power changes are predominantly related to wind power fluctuations, yet small enough to preserve the strong relationship between Atl3 SST and APE as well as limit the lag-lead in this relationship (Burls et. al. 2011, 2012).
+SST anomalies in the EEA can largely be regarded as the surface expressions of upper-ocean energy changes.
+As seen interannually in the Pacific (Goddard and Philander 2000; Fedorov et al. 2003; Fedorov 2007; Brown and Fedorov 2010), the eastern basin SST is well correlated with the available potential energy of the basin as it succinctly quantifies changes in the zonal slope of the thermocline.
+Atl3 SST is well correlated with the available potential energy of the tropical Atlantic (8°S-8°N, 60°W-15°E; 0-400 m) both seasonally (Burls et al. 2011) and interannually, especially between the months of April and August and between November and January (Burls et al. 2012).
+Studies of tropical Atlantic upper-ocean energetics (Burls et al. 2011, 2012) have shown that changes in the available potential energy of the tropical Atlantic are primarily driven by zonal wind power fluctuations.
+Forcing available potential energy (APE) changes, fluctuations in tropical Atlantic zonal wind power are therefore seen to lead SST anomalies in the eastern Atlantic by 1-4 months.
+Extending the domain over which APE is evaluated from the equatorial region (3°S-3°N) to include the tropical domain (8°S-8°N) reduces the most important processes governing APE variability down to one dominant process: namely, seasonal fluctuations in the work done by the wind over the tropical Atlantic domain (Burls et al. 2011, see their Figs. 4 and 5).
+For the equatorial domain, changes in APE are controlled not only by wind power fluctuations but also by anomalous processes acting at the boundaries as transients enter and exit the domain.
+As a result, wind power acting between 8°N and 8°S is a better predictor for anomalous Atl3 SST than wind power between 3°N and 3°S (Fig. 2).
+The meridional extent of the tropical domain chosen as 8°S-8°N is deemed large enough to encompass the wind forced region over which seasonal buoyancy power changes are predominantly related to wind power fluctuations yet small enough to preserve the strong relationship between Atl3 SST and APE as well as limit the lag-lead in this relationship (Burls et al. 2011, 2012).